external-secrets/external-secrets/docs/api/spec.md

 </em>
 </td>
 <td>
-<p>The time in which the controller should reconcile it&rsquo;s objects and recheck namespaces for labels.</p>
+<p>The time in which the controller should reconcile its objects and recheck namespaces for labels.</p>
 </td>
 </tr>
 </table>